fangzefunny/fourinarow-replication/README.md

 * `utils/model.py`: Contains the two main models (heuristic agent and BFS agent)
 * `play.py`: Allows interaction with the AI agent
 * `demo/`: Four Jupyter notebook files that replicate key results from the original paper
-* `webapp/`: Website implementation of the Four-in-a-Row game
+* `webapp/`: Website implementation of the Four-in-a-Row game.
+Run `index.html` with web a browser (recommand Chrome)

 ## Implementation Notes